diferma0151/sample_repo/developers/RepositoryAccess.md

 * \#3370 - Workbench UI getting dispresponsive on certain operations
 * \#3381 - Locked folders/files on Windows (again)

+workingctx:

+* \#3621 - Shelve tool does not always know about added/removed files

 child to workbench:

 * \#2354 - "Folder History" in revision browser does nothing